 15.2.
-Graduate Certificate - Computer Network Professional
+Graduate Certificate - Network Management Professional

-The computer network professional certificate program prepares graduates for employment in the computer networking industry.
-The skills developed in the course work leads to successful careers as network administrator, data communication manager, communication specialist, etc. The program is structured to achieve this objective through (12) semester hours of advanced course work.
-The computer network professional certificate program is offered online via the Internet.
-Students in the program are required to have fully functional computer hardware and full Internet connectivity.
-View a Plan of Study for this certificate.
+The Network Management Professional (NMP) certificate program prepares graduates for employment in the computer networking industry.
+The skills developed in the course work leads to successful careers as network administrator, data communication manager, communication specialist, and similar positions.
+The program is structured to achieve this objective through 12 semester hours of advanced course work.
+Our state-of-the-art remote access labs provide hands-on experiences in the design, deployment, and management intra/internet client/server networks.
+Students are required to have high-speed Internet connection.
 Required courses: